Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Generalised rank Baumslag - Solitar groups

 Note that this theorem can be used to complement Theorem \ref{fnmn} in that if a $GBS_n$ group $G$ has infinite monodromy then it can have no finite index subgroup $H$ which is isomorphic to a a direct product of a free group and copies of $\Z$.
 This is because $H$ would have infinite monodromy as well, thus by Theorem \ref{act} there would be a non-trivial element of $H$ which cannot be loxodromic in any action of $H$ on a hyperbolic space.
 But if $H$ has the above form then we can use actions on trees to make any given element loxodromic.

-This at least deals with a potential ambiguity which we have previously glossed over: that $G$ could have different decompositions as a generalised Baumslag - Solitar group (for instance $\Z^{n+1}$ is both a $GBS_{n+1}$ group in a trivial way where the underlying graph is a single vertex and also a $GBS_n$ group $\Z^n\times \Z$ with graph a vertex and an edge, where the stable letter acts trivially by conjugation).
-We see now that whether the monodromy is finite or infinite (which is our main concern in this paper) is an invariant only of the group $G$, not of how it decomposes as a generalised Baumslag - Solitar group.
+This at least deals with a potential ambiguity which we have previously glossed over: that $G$ could have different decompositions as a generalised Baumslag - Solitar group.
+For instance $\Z^{n+1}$ is both a $GBS_{n+1}$ group in a trivial way where the underlying graph is a single vertex and also a $GBS_n$ group $\Z^n\times \Z$ with graph a vertex and an edge, where the stable letter acts trivially by conjugation and where we have the freedom to take any primitive element as the stable letter.
+Here the monodromy is trivial in all cases, but if we take the fundamental group of the Nil torus bundle

+which is of the form $\Z^2\rtimes\Z$, we see that we have a decomposition with base group $\langle a,b\rangle$ and stable letter $t$, or base group $\langle t,b\rangle$ and stable letter $a$.
+The respective modular homomorphisms of these two decompositions are different but both have infinite monondromy.

-In fact in most cases the modular homomorphism itself and thus the monodromy (up to conjugation in $GL(n,\Q)$) is well defined.
-This can be seen by adapting the result in \cite{fordef} Corollary 6.10 which achieves this for $n=1$.
-We give here an outline of the argument: if a group $G$ has two decompositions as a generalised Baumslag - Solitar group (with the first of dimension $n$ say) then this gives rise to two actions of $G$ on trees $T_1$ and $T_2$ say and hence two partitions $\{E_1,H_1\}$ and $\{E_2,H_2\}$ of $G$ into elliptic and hyperbolic elements according to these actions.
-But if these partitions are the same then the resulting modular homomorphisms are the same, because the elliptic elements are sent to the identity and the image of a hyperbolic element $g$ is determined by how it conjugates elliptic elements, which is a property of the group only.
+The above tells us that whether the monodromy is finite or infinite (which is our main concern in this paper) is an invariant only of the group $G$, not of how it decomposes as a generalised Baumslag - Solitar group.
+In fact in nearly all cases the modular homomorphism itself and thus the monodromy (up to conjugation in $GL(n,\Q)$) is well defined.
+We state this as: \begin{prop} Take any two decompositions of the same group $G$ as a generalised Baumslag - Solitar group.
+If neither of the two actions on the corresponding Bass - Serre trees have an invariant line or point, the modular homomorphisms corresponding to the two decompositions are the same. \end{prop} \begin{proof} Here we adapt the result in \cite{fordef} Corollary 6.10 which achieves this for $n=1$.
+Suppose that a group $G$ has two decompositions as a generalised Baumslag - Solitar group with the first of rank $n$ say.
+By considering cohomological dimension, the second is also of rank $n$ unless one decomposition is trivial (in which case $G$ is abelian and so the modular homomorphism obtained from any possible decomposition will be trivial too).
+Hence we have two actions of $G$ on trees $T_1$ and $T_2$ say and hence two partitions $\{E_1,H_1\}$ and $\{E_2,H_2\}$ of $G$ into elliptic and hyperbolic elements according to these actions.
+But if these partitions are the same then the resulting modular homomorphisms are the same.
+This is because elliptic elements are sent to the identity and the image of a hyperbolic element $g$ is determined by how it conjugates elements in any base $\Z^n$-subgroup.
+But under any action of $G$ on a tree (by automorphisms without inverting edges), a finitely generated purely elliptic subgroup will fix some vertex, so we can use the same base $\Z^n$-subgroup in either decomposition.